Noa & Snow is a 2 years research project funded by the Austrian Science Fund (FWF): Projektnummer: AR 553. Starting September 2019.

 Noa & Snow proposes to use poetry as a vehicle to explore otherness, coexistence, hospitality, care and collectivity.

-The core research team is composed of Alix Eynaudi, Paula Caspão, Lydia McGlinchey and Quim Pujol.
+The research team is composed of Alix Eynaudi, Paula Caspão, Lydia McGlinchey and Quim Pujol.

 Conceived as a choreographic social experiment, Noa & Snow wants to gently allow rather than guide, to implicate rather than explicate.
 The fact that the project runs over 2 years, will allow the fellowship formed by the team and their guests to exerce various scenarios of political and social engagement via their commitment to an artistic practice.

-project leader Alix Eynaudi co-researchers Paula Caspão, Quim Pujol production Eva Holzinger und Sophie Schmeiser bookkeeping and consulting Smart Austria / Angela Vadori
+project dealer Alix Eynaudi co-researchers Paula Caspão, Quim Pujol, Lydia McGlinchey production Eva Holzinger / mollusca productions bookkeeping and consulting Smart Austria / Angela Vadori

-funded by the Austrian Science Fund (FWF) – PEEK Programme for Arts-based Research, project AR 553 national partner Volkskundemuseum Wien co-produced by brut Wien and boite de production
+funded by the Austrian Science Fund (FWF) – PEEK Programme for Arts-based Research, project AR 553 co-produced by brut Wien, the Volkskundemuseum, Wien Modern and boite de production

 boite de production is supported by The Creative Europe Programme of the European Union through Life Long Burning – Kulturabteilung der Stadt Wien